ovox/soyoustart-crawler/README.md

 This basically get's the 'order form' page of the server you're interested in.
 When the server is not available this prints an error page, including "Le paramètre est invalide".

-Update any mention of the codename you desire in the script, and change the email location to your email.
+Update any mention of the codename you desire in the script, and change the line "mail -s E3-SSD-1 <Your Email>" to your email address.
+You may have to allow email from your server if it gets marked as spam.